swagtop/gol/README.md

 The game keeps track of which cells are alive by storing the coordinates of live cells in a hash set.
 When cells are given life or killed, their coordinates are simply inserted into or removed from the hash set.

 When compiling, I recommend that you use `cargo run --release`, as the performance enhancements in release mode makes the program much nicer to use.
+If you'd like to run a performance benchmark, add the `benchmark` arg like so: `cargo run --release benchmark`.

 Here are some ways to interact with the game: